KarimB1980/hrnet/README.md

 # Available Scripts

-## Before start the project, you must install the dependencies in the directory "backend" with :
+## You must install the dependencies in the directory "backend" and start the backend with :

 ### Go to backend directory
 cd backend